 The schedule tells you when your “runs”(i.e., time on the track) and classroom sessions are.
 Most people who attend DEs want to spend time behind the wheel, not in a classroom.
 But classroom sessions can be beneficial and to a degree necessary to ensure safety.
-The first time you attend a DE, the classroom setting will likely include an introduction of the track, its turns and elevation.
+The first time you attend a PCA Drivers Ed, the classroom setting will likely include an introduction of the track, its turns and elevation.
 Teachers often provide special attention to difficult spots around the track and invite student questions.
 After each session, classroom sessions are a good place to ask questions and share your experiences at the track.
 Don’t be shy – your questions can help others!

 Your First Run and “Hot Lap”